direktiv/direktiv.github.io/docs/walkthrough/conditional-transitions.md

 ### Retries

-One obvious use for loops is to retry some logic if an error occurs, but there's no need to design looping workflow because Direktiv has configurable error catching & retrying available on every state.
+One obvious use for loops is to retry some logic if an error occurs, but there's no need to design looping workflow because Direktiv has configurable error catching & retrying available on every action-based state.
 This will be discussed in a later article.

 ### Isolates